Who We Are

 - Sandy River Chapter - Greg Reed & Jeff Stoeger

 - Tualatin Valley Chapter - Mark Hutchinson

-Growing up in New Hampshire, Chris fell in love with fishing and the outdoors.
-After graduating with a degree in Biology with an emphasis in ecological conservation, Chris moved west and started a career in the private sustainable fisheries sector.
-He switched careers 3 years later to work for a handful of conservation companies and nonprofits.
-He holds seats on both the Governor's Task Force for the Outdoors and Backcountry Hunters and Anglers Volunteer State Board.
-Outside of work, Chris can be found fly fishing or hunting various game species.
+Chris fell in love with fishing and the outdoors while growing up in New Hampshire.
+After graduating with a degree in biology, Chris started his career in the private sustainable fisheries sector and has since worked for conservation companies and nonprofits.
+He was appointed to the Oregon Governor's Task Force for the Outdoors and is a member of the Backcountry Hunters and Anglers State Board.
+Outside of work, Chris can be found fishing or hunting various game species.